Epitome87/Javascript-Bootcamp-Journey/README.md

 - `node inspect index.js`
   - Start up a debugger CLI and pause execution whenever a "debugger" statement is hit
 - `node --inspect index.js`
-  - Start up a debugger instance and pause exeuction whenever a "debugger" statement is hit.
-Access the deubger at "chrome://inspect"
+  - Start up a debugger instance and pause execution whenever a "debugger" statement is hit.
+Access the debugger at "chrome://inspect"
 - `node --inspect-brk index.js`
   - Start up a debugger instance and _wait_ to _execute_ until a debugger is connected.
 Access the debugger at "chrome://inspect"